scottmillers/terraform-infrastructure-modules-examples/README.md

 This repo contains the following example modules:

 - vpc: A single VPC that accepts a cidr block
-- subnet: A single subnet
+- subnet: A single subnet that depends on the VPC and requires a CIDR block

 ## How do you use these modules?